jennybc/gapminder/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I:

+* Do not begin the Description field with "This package ..." but instead with "An excerpt of the data ...".

+In a previous submission, I made these changes:

 * Reference Gapminder.org in the Description field of DESCRIPTION file.
 It was already provided in the URL field.
 * Mention that the data is for specific countries, before I describe the variables, e.g. GDP per capita.